-There are quite a few benefits of engineered systems which include:
+There are quite a few benefits of engineered leading edge safety systems which include:

 1. Avoidance of OSHA Citations

 Broken or stolen wood components means compliance challenges.
 Consistent uniform construction minimizes OSHA citations of metal guardrail sections and ensure that OSHA height and impact performance requirements are met.
 Lumber presents a greater opportunity for defect due to variability in grade quality and deterioration from exposure to the elements.
 An improperly constructed wood guardrail is considered “non-conforming” and subject to OSHA citations.